yurikamota/yurikamota/README.md

 ## 🙋 About Me

-I'm a front-end developer currently studying **Systems Analysis and Development**, passionate about building interactive and visually engaging web experiences.
+I'm a software developer currently studying **Systems Analysis and Development**, passionate about building interactive and visually engaging web experiences.
 I love turning ideas into real products — from business tools to mystical tarot sites.

 - 🌱 Always learning — currently diving deeper into **React** and **Node.js**
 - 💼 Open to **freelance** and **front-end collaboration** opportunities